henrikurms/tail2futhark/README.md

+** Warning: `tail2futhark` has not been kept fully up to date with recent changes in Futhark.
+However, it would not be a large job to fix it.**

 With `tail2Futhark` it is possible to compile APL programs - through [apltail](https://github.com/melsman/apltail) - to [Futhark](https://github.com/HIPERFIT/futhark) and thereby target GPGPU architectures supported by the Futhark project.

 ## Status